rust-console/gba/book/src/ch03/tile_data.md

 draw.

 As was already mentioned, the GBA supports two different color modes: 4 bits per pixel and 8 bits per pixel.
-So already we have two types of tile that we need to model.
+This means that we have two types of tile that we need to model.
 The pixel bits always represent an index into the PALRAM.

 * With 4 bits per pixel, the PALRAM is imagined to be 16 **palbank** sections of 16 palette entries each.
 The image data selects the index within the palbank,